 The secure state is maintained by TOE's detectors.
 The TOE's detectors are monitoring the failure occurs.
+The failures are abnormal frequency, abnormal voltage, abnormal temperature, and power glitch detectors that detect out of the specified range (refer to table 9).
+If the failures are happen, the TOE goes into RESET state.
 This satisfies the FPT\FLS.1 "Failure with preservation of secure state."